 Cannon Hill Common covers 21 hectares of open space, and is a Site of Borough Importance – Grade 1 for Nature Conservation.
 It boasts mature woodland, which is over 140 years old and is home to a variety of plants and animals.
 Cannon Hill Common is a great place for walking, recreational fishing and angling, dog walking, bird watching and simply getting away from urban life and enjoying a small piece of countryside in the city.
 Find out more about Cannon Hill Common's history.

 Anyone aged 12 years or over who fishes for salmon, trout, freshwater fish or eels in England and Wales must have an Environment Agency Rod Fishing Licence.
-You will not be entitled to fish the Cannon Hill Common lake without an appropriate licence and club membership, this is enforced by The Wandle Piscators, Local community police officers and The Environment Agency on a regular basis.
+You will not be entitled to fish the Cannon Hill Common lake without an appropriate licence, this is enforced by Local community police officers and The Environment Agency on a regular basis.

 It is also requested that you follow good fishing practice, this includes the following: